prgmTrouble/BetterSuperFlat/README.md

 Does the following:

 - Void in all three dimensions
-- Has all the biomes and structures of vanilla generation included
+- Has all the biomes and structure bounding boxes of vanilla generation included
 - Overworld generates glass floor with outlines for chunks

   ![floor](screenshots/Floor.png?raw=true "Floor")